 As exposure to the poison continues, your dog may become less responsive, stop producing urine, and have difficulties controlling its blood pressure.

 - Signs of nausea e.g. lip-smacking and salivation

 - Increased thirst

 It is important to note that the early presenting symptoms can occur with many different diseases.
 This means you don’t know if raisins were ingested, it can be quite difficult to predict the outcome.
 This may impact your vet’s ability to diagnose your pup and begin the correct treatment.
 Please consider all food that’s been eaten and possible toxin exposure when discussing the situation with your veterinarian.

 Kidney damage causing kidney failure is the biggest concern.
-This can occur following ingestion of even a small amount of raisins.
-The kidneys are vital at eliminating a number of the body’s toxins as well as controlling circulating blood pressure, so damage is serious.
+This can occur following the ingestion of even a small amount of raisins.
+The kidneys are vital for eliminating a number of the body’s toxins as well as controlling circulating blood pressure, so damage is serious.

 Acute kidney injury caused by raisin toxicity can sometimes be managed and clinical signs reversed, but the prognosis may be guarded as the kidneys cannot repair themselves.

 Unfortunately, there is no established toxic dose for raisin poisoning in dogs as the signs can be variable and unpredictable.
 Some dogs appear to be more ‘sensitive’ than others to raisin poisoning.
 And the condition can be highly variable.